-2) a tube, such as a straw or rolled up dollar bill
+- tubes, such as a straw or rolled up dollar bill

 Cocaine is usually kept in a vile or tightly folded up waxed paper.
 Snorting cocaine is always done on a hard, usually reflective surface, most often as a mirror.
 It is “chopped” with the razor blade, “cut” into “lines” and then snorted with short tube.
 The tube could be metal as well.
 It often burns as the cocaine and whatever else it was “diluted with hits the membrane in the upper nasal passages.

 No matter how the drug is taken, it is dangerous.
 Some of the most common serious problems include heart attack and stroke.
 There is a risk for HIV/AIDS and hepatitis, from sharing needles or having unsafe sex.
 It is more dangerous when combined with other drugs or alcohol.